-Russian Blue Cat: 6 Essential Steps to Adopt One
+Russian Blue Cat: 6 Proven Steps to Adopt Your Dream Pet

 Adopting a Russian Blue cat means gaining a unique friend with stunning silver-blue fur and captivating green eyes.
 These cats are medium-sized, weighing 7 to 16 pounds.
 They live for 10 to 15 years, making them great long-term pets.